You don’t need to be a trained dyslexia tutor to teach reading at home.

 Natural readers learn to read well, naturally.
 One of my eight kids is wired this way.
-In fact, at five years old after the most elementary of reading lessons, she was able to crack the code of reading so to speak by casually picking up early readers in her spare time.
+In fact, at five years old after the most elementary of reading lessons, she was able to crack the code of reading so-to-speak by casually picking up early readers in her spare time.
 After teaching five kids with dyslexia to read, this revelation had a strange effect on me.
 I actually grieved for a period of time.
-Knowing that 80% of kids can learn to read with fairly basic instruction and practice while mine struggled to remember basic rules that we had gone over ad nauseam made me feel discouraged.
-Nevertheless, some kids learn to read on a different time table.
+Knowing that 80% of kids can learn to read with fairly basic instruction and practice while mine struggled to remember basic rules that we had gone over sometimes for years, made me feel discouraged.
+Nevertheless, some kids learn to read on a different timetable.
 That’s just how it is.
-Have the right expectations are a big part of teaching reading.
+Having the right expectations are a big part of teaching reading.

 About those expectations.

-Here are a few things that you can expect teaching reading to a struggler.
+Here are a few things that you can expect when teaching reading to a struggler.

 - They need lots of practice.
 It has been estimated that kids with learning differences like dyslexia need 10 times the amount of exposure to concepts as traditional learners.
 Don’t be surprised that they seem to forget what they seemed to know yesterday.
 They did forget.
 Just remind them and do some practice.